Ceciliaugarte/ToDoList-Frontend/README.md

 # TO DO LIST -FRONTEND

 ## Description:
-To do list is a project to save daily tasks, in which each user has his dashboard with their tasks.
+To Do List is a project designed to manage daily tasks.
+Each user has access to their dashboard where they can view and manage their tasks.

 ## Technologies used:
 - React